what to dress in Syria

 Syria’s dress code is deeply rooted in its rich culture, which dates back thousands of years.

-the country has absorbed influences from various civilizations, including Roman, Byzantine, Islamic, and Ottoman cultures.
+The country has absorbed influences from various civilizations, including Roman, Byzantine, Islamic, and Ottoman cultures.

 Traditional Syrian clothing reflects this cultural mixture, often combining elements from these diverse historical periods.